-González curated, hosted, and produced Jazz With an Accent ®, a 10 hour series on global jazz for 88.9 FM WDNA in Miami (2010), and was the Curator of Jazz Programming for the Arsht Center, Miami (2005-2007).
-He also translated and annotated Astor Piazzolla, A Memoir (Amadeus Press, 2001) and curated, annotated, and produced the CD Universe of Rhythms: The GRAMMY Guide to Latin Music, for the National Academy of Recording Arts and Sciences’s inaugural Latin GRAMMY Awards (2000).
-He also wrote the children´s book Gloria Estefan Cuban-American Singing Star (1993) for Millbrook Press’s Hispanic Heritage Series.
+González hosted and produced Jazz With an Accent ®, a ten one-hour program series on global jazz for 88.9 FM WDNA in Miami (2010), and was the Curator of Jazz Programming for the Carnival Center, later renamed Adrienne Arsht Center for the Performing Arts, Miami (2005-2007).
+He also translated and annotated Astor Piazzolla, A Memoir (Amadeus Press, 2001) and curated, annotated, and produced the CD Universe of Rhythms: The GRAMMY Guide to Latin Music, for the inaugural Latin GRAMMY Awards in 2000.
+He also wrote the children’s book Gloria Estefan Cuban-American Singing Star (1993) for Millbrook Press’s Hispanic Heritage Series.

 Born in Buenos Aires, Argentina, González majored in math at the University of Buenos Aires before pursuing music full time.
 He moved to the United States to attend Berklee College of Music, majoring in Composition/Film Scoring.
 He also studied composition with George Russell and electronic music with Robert Ceely at the New England Conservatory and independently with guitarist and composer Ralph Towner.